Woodway, Washington: History

-Woodway became a city in 1986 but continues to use the Edmonds post office.
-Well into the 1980s, the city lacked businesses, sidewalks, and parks; it was almost entirely zoned for single-family homes, which were among the most expensive in Snohomish County.
+Woodway was reclassified as a city in 1986, but continues to refer to itself as the Town of Woodway.
+It is served by the Edmonds post office, sharing the 98020 ZIP Code.
+Well into the 1980s, the city lacked businesses, sidewalks (except on parts of Woodway Park Road), and parks; it was almost entirely zoned for single-family homes, which were among the most expensive in Snohomish County.
 Its first major development since incorporation, the 94-home Woodway Highlands, was approved in 1999 following disputes between residents and the Central Puget Sound Growth Management Hearings Board.
 Its first homes were completed in 2003.
 As of 2021, no part of Woodway is zoned for commercial use.

-Woodway is the only city in Snohomish County in area code 206, but some areas were switched to area code 425 in 1997.
+Woodway is the only city in Snohomish County to have telephone numbers in the 206 area code, but some areas were switched to area code 425 in 1997.
+Landline phone numbers in Woodway originally shared LIncoln prefixes (542 and 546) with Richmond Beach, but PRospect prefixes (771, 774, 775, 776) shared with Edmonds were later added.

 Geography

 Woodway is located at the southwestern edge of Snohomish County, bordered to the north and east by Edmonds and the south by Shoreline in King County.
 Puget Sound lies to the west of the town, including an unincorporated area known as Point Wells.
+The town sits on a bluff that overlooks Puget Sound; the BNSF Railway has railroad tracks along the shoreline, which was also home to a clothing-optional beach.

 According to the United States Census Bureau, the city has a total area of 1.43 sqmi, of which, 1.17 sqmi is land and 0.26 sqmi is water.